eponsonby/ATP-Support/job-announcement-playbook/details/overview.md

 #### Application cut-off

 If you are using an application limit, you must clearly state this in the job announcement.
+Unless you are using the announcement closing type field mentioned above this must be entered manually.

 #### Open continuous

 If you are posting an open continuous job announcement, you must clearly state this in the job announcement.

-**NOTE:** A new field will be added to allow you to explicitly define the announcement type which may not yet be offered by your Talent Acquisition System (TAS).
-Work with your vendor in order to be able to use this field.
+Unless you are using the announcement closing type field mentioned above this must be entered manually.

 #### Required
 Yes